kata198/indexedredis/README.md

 For storage, that string is assumed to be utf-16, and will be compressed (left-to-right)

 For fetching, that string is first decompressed, and then encoded using utf-16.

+**Hash-Lookups (performance)**

+If you want to index/search on very large strings/bytes (such as maybe a genome), IndexedRedis supports hashing the key, i.e. the value will be stored as the value itself, but the key reference used for lookup will be a hash of that string.

+This increases performance, saves network traffic, and shrinks storage requirements.

+To do this, set the "hashIndex" attribute of an IRField to True.

+	FIELDS = [ \

+	...
+		IRField ( 'genomeStr', hashIndex=True )
+	]

+and that's it!
+Filter and fetch and all operations remain the same (i.e. you just use the value directly, same as if "hashIndex" was False), but behind-the-scenes the lookups will all be done with the MD5 hash of the value.

+**Converting existing models to/from hashed indexes**

+IndexedRedis provides helper methods to automatically convert existing unhashed keys to hashed, and also hashed keys back to unhashed.

+To do this, change your IndexedRedisModel accordingly, and then call (for a model class named MyModel):

+	MyModel.objects.compat_convertHashedIndexes()

+This will delete both the hashed and non-hashed key-value for any IRField which supports the "hashIndex" property.
+If you just call "reindex" and you've changed the property "hashIndex" on any field, you'll be left with lingering key-values.

+This function, by default (fetchAll=True) will fetch all records of this paticular model, and operate on them one-by-one.
+This is more efficient, but if memory constraints are an issue, you can pass fetchAll=False, which will fetch one object, convert indexes, save, then fetch next object.
+This is slower, but uses less memory.

+NOTHING should be using the models while this function is being called (it doesn't make sense anyway to change schema whilst using it).

 Model Validation